Aerial view of Split and Diocletian's Palace

 Diocletian's Palace

 Split grew from the walls of Diocletian's Palace, built by the Roman emperor in the 4th century as his seaside retreat.
-Over time, homes, cafés, and shops filled its marble halls — turning the former imperial residence into a living city that still beats at the heart of Split today.
+Over time, homes, cafés and shops filled its marble halls, turning the former imperial residence into a living city that still beats at the heart of Split today.

 History of Split

-Roman Origins
+Roman origins

-Venetian and Austro-Hungarian Periods
+Venetian and Austro-Hungarian periods

 During the Middle Ages, Split flourished under Venetian rule, developing strong maritime trade ties.
-Many of the city's Gothic and Renaissance landmarks, such as the City Hall and palaces on the Pjaca square, date from this period.
+Many of the city's Gothic and Renaissance landmarks, such as the City Hall and the palaces on Pjaca square, date from this period.

 Later, under the Austro-Hungarian Empire, the city expanded beyond the old walls, gaining elegant seafront buildings and the iconic Riva promenade that remains the heartbeat of Split today.